A barking dog can be so annoying in so many ways. So what are The Best Ways To Stop A Dog Barking?

 Naturally, when we suggest bark-control products, we don’t mean for dog owners to put shock collars on their pups.
 These are not only cruel but also unnecessary, with so many better options out there.
 For example, vibration collars are a similar concept, although they don’t hurt the dog.
 Instead, they work by diverting the dog’s attention to the vibrating sensation at their neck every time they bark.

 There are many solutions that might stop dog barking, whether temporarily or permanently.
 Admittedly, the temporary fixes are much easier to implement than time-consuming training.
-Still, the training does has its advantages.
+Still, the training does have its advantages.
 Namely, it changes the dog’s behavior and can make them less afraid of certain stressors overall.
 Ultimately, deciding for an approach will be up to each individual dog owner.